Twig7/planet-age-project/README.md

 - _Clone this repo to desktop_
 - _Navigate to the root directory of project_
-- _install npm in project root directory_
+- _install npm in project root directory by running $npm install in the terminal_
 - _open directory in Visual Studio Code or other choice of code editor_
+- _run npm test in project terminal to test different aspects of the code_

 ## Known Bugs